abusetech/duplicates/README.md

 # Duplicates
 A small Python program for finding duplicate files

+Duplicates recursively walks one or more directories, computes the md5 hash of each file in those directories and print a list of of files with identical hashes.

-usage: duplicates.py [-h] [--workers NUM_WORKERS] [--format {json,csv}]
-                     dirs [dirs ...]
+    Usage: duplicates.py [-h] [--workers NUM_WORKERS] [--format {json,csv}] dirs [dirs ...]

+_workers_
-NUM\_WORKERS	Number of worker threads to use (default: 6)
+Number of worker threads to use (default: 6)

+_format_
-format		Output format to use.
+Output format to use.

-		"json" will output a list of lists of identical files
+* "json" will output a list of lists of identical files

-		"csv" will output line deliminated lists of comma separated values.
+* "csv" will output line deliminated lists of comma separated values.

+_dirs_
-dirs		A list of directories to search
+A list of directories to search

-Duplicates walks the directories in dirs and computes the md5 hash of each file.